johnstonskj/johnstonskj.github.io/fun.md

 rely on Python since the mid 90's, although I have become worryingly comfortable writing shell (zsh) scripts.

+I do like to use Jupiter for experiments, and for documenting ideas where the/an algorithm is a part of the process.
+I have in the past also used Mathematica (now the Wolfram Language) for similar tasks, and still love the "batteries included" capabilities of the language.

 At home, [Racket](https://racket-lang.org/) is my favorite small tool language, taking the place of Python for a lot of tasks.
 I have also started to use Rust more as well.
 One personal project that has been very rewarding